glorisonne/reddit_bd_user_characteristics/README.md

 # Code accompanying the paper "Understanding who uses Reddit: Profiling individuals with a self-reported bipolar disorder diagnosis"

-Identify Reddit users with a self-reported Bipolar Disorder Diagnosis and profile their user characteristics
+Identify Reddit users with a self-reported bipolar disorder diagnosis and profile their user characteristics

 ## Requirements
 python 3.8, nltk 3.5, pandas 1.2.3